Fitssum/CodeRuby/coderubynet/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Unsolved Problems

+The App is fully functional as it stands.
+However, Update and Delete CRUD are being implemented.
+The app will also include users as an additional model.